gakalmar/Notes/55_AWS.md

                 - when enabled, restricts access to a bucket with a public policy to only AWS services and authorized users within the bucket owner's account
                 - blocks all cross-account access to the bucket with a public policy (except by AWS services), while still allowing users within the account to manage the bucket

-    - **AWS Key Management Service:**
+    - **AWS Key Management Service KMS:**
         - I'ts a service, that makes it easier for you to create and manage cryptographic keys used to encrypt your data
-        - It is integrated with other AWS services to ensure that your data is protected by encryption at rest, making it easier to secure your data stored in services like Amazon `S3`, `EBS` and others
+        - It is integrated with other AWS services to ensure that your data is protected by **encryption at rest** (data at rest - encrypting data that is stored on a disk), making it easier to secure your data stored in services like Amazon `S3`, `EBS` and others
         - provides a centralized architecture for key management
         - works within an AWS region
         - **What it's used for:**
-            - to encrypt data in your applications or when storing data in AWS services (supports both symmetric and asymmetric keys for encryption)
+            - to encrypt data in your applications or when storing data in AWS services (supports both symmetric and asymmetric keys for encryption):
+                - eg you can use them to access data from an `S3`
             - supports automatic key rotation (for long-term use of keys)
             - set access control defining policies and roles: integrates `Identity and Access Management` (`IAM`) to define permissions for who can manage or use keys
             - monitor the usage of your encryption keys to ensure compliance and detect unauthorized access (integrates `CloudTrail `)